nus-cs2103-AY2223S2/tp/docs/team/cedricpei.md

 ### Project: HospiSearch

-HospiSearch is a desktop app for healthcare administrators to manage hospital/clinic patients' particulars and optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+HospiSearch is a desktop app for healthcare administrators to manage hospital/clinic patients' particulars and is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, HospiSearch can get your contact management tasks done faster than traditional GUI apps.

 Given below are my contributions to the project.